 “This was the hardest thing I have ever had to type.
 If you have questions or comments, please feel free to DM me.
 Please take your health much more seriously than I did.
 I am sorry for anyone I have let down.
 Support pro wrestling!”

-Jimmy Rave gave EVERYTHING to pro wrestling – and now fans can give a little back if they can.
-Having spent 21 years in wrestling, Rave got to live a lifelong dream of traveling the world for promotions such as NWA, CZW, Ring of Honor, Dragon Gate, TNA, NJPW, and Ring Ka King.
-Unfortunately, that came to a screeching halt in 2020 after having his left arm amputated.
+Jimmy Rave gave EVERYTHING to pro wrestling.
+Having spent 21 years in the business, Rave got to live a lifelong dream of traveling the world for promotions such as NWA, CZW, Ring of Honor, Dragon Gate, TNA, NJPW, and Ring Ka King.

 Jimmy Rave did a Reddit Ask Me Anything session on February 15th, 2021, where he answered over fifty questions from fans.
 You can read this AMA here.